-Preliminarily, we address defendant's request that we strike portions of plaintiff's statement of facts for being in violation of Illinois Supreme Court Rule 341(h)(6) (eff.
+Preliminarily, we address defendants' request that we strike portions of plaintiff's statement of facts for being in violation of Illinois Supreme Court Rule 341(h)(6) (eff.
 March 16, 2007) (appellant's statement of facts "shall contain the facts necessary to an understanding of the case").
-They argue that plaintiff presents in his statement of facts a skewed version of the relevant facts by citing, with one exception, only to his own testimony; that he ignores all testimony that contradicts his own; and that he omits portions of his own testimony that do not favor him.
-Although we agree that plaintiff's statements of facts violates the rule, we reject defendants' request to strike plaintiff's brief and instead will ignore it to the extent it provides an incomplete version of the events.
-Given that we possess and have reviewed the record in this case and defendants' statement of facts, our review of the appeal is not hindered.
+They argue that plaintiff's statement of facts presents a skewed version of the relevant facts by citing only, with one exception, to his own testimony; that he ignores all testimony that contradicts his own; and that he omits portions of his own testimony that do not favor him.
+Although we agree that plaintiff's statement of facts violates the rule, we reject defendants' request to strike and instead will ignore those portions that provide an incomplete version of the events.
+Given that we possess and have reviewed the record and defendants' statement of facts, our review of the appeal is not hindered.
 Budzileni v.
 Department of Human Rights, 392 Ill.
 App.
 3d 422, 440-41 (2009) (declining to strike brief).